Chaphasilor/jellyfin-rewind/README.md

 /src <------------------ Codebase
   /lib <---------------- Usually Server side code, this project doesn't allow server code so here are all important things for the Frontend
     /jellyfin
       /queries <-------- Gathering the data to later do funny math with to make nice statistics /api <---------- SQL Queries to the Playback Report plugin /local <-------- Place to do local processing index.ts <-------- The jellyfin interface/api thing
+    /utility <--------- A collection of generally useful functions and classes globals.ts <-------- Globally used values
+    types.ts <---------- All existing types in one place /routes <------------- The place where the frontend exists /welcome <---------- The landing page
+    /login
-    globals.ts <-------- Mostly Type definitions but also for (currently temporary) values which update the UI simulator.ts <------ A Test Script to run automated tests because idk how real unit/browser tests work utility.ts <-------- A collection of generally useful functions and classes /routes <------------- The place where the frontend exists +layout.svelte <---- The layout of the whole site, will be useful later +layout.ts <-------- This is required to disable SSR (Server Side Rendering) to prevent the server from receiving sensitive data
+    +layout.svelte <---- The layout of the whole site, will be useful later +layout.ts <-------- This is required to disable SSR (Server Side Rendering) to prevent the server from receiving sensitive data
-    +page.svelte <------ The Homepage
+    +page.svelte <------ The Homepage (currently placeholder)
+    global.scss <------- The stylesheet
 /static <--------------- Place for assets like pngs or svgs, in other words the "public" folder .env <------------------ Login data for your jellyfin to make automated testing work
 ```